-- 1. The Degree of Master of Philosophy (MPhil) may be awarded by the University of Glasgow in the Colleges of Arts; Social Sciences; and Medical, Veterinary & Life Sciences. - 2. a) A candidate for the Degree may undertake research in accordance with the provisions of Schedule B or Schedule C38 as set out in the Regulations below.39 Such study shall be prosecuted in the University of Glasgow or The Glasgow School of Art or in another institution recognised for the purposes of study and research. - b) Colleges and Graduate Schools may allow the candidate's research to be conducted in an institution external to the University of Glasgow.
+- 1. The Degree of Master of Philosophy (MPhil) may be awarded by the University of Glasgow in each of the Colleges. - a) A candidate for the Degree may undertake research in accordance with the provisions of Schedule B or Schedule C40 as set out in the Regulations below.41 Such study shall be prosecuted in the University of Glasgow or The Glasgow School of Art or in another institution recognised for the purposes of study and research. - b) Colleges and Graduate Schools may allow the candidate's research to be conducted in an institution external to the University of Glasgow.
 The choice of such an institution will be determined ad hoc and only where there exists clear alignment of the candidate's proposed research with the aims and objectives of the institution proposed, and where the institution can demonstrate ability to provide an appropriate level of supervision of the candidate.
 A full-time member of staff of a recognised institution may be nominated to Senate either as a supervisor or as an internal examiner although such an individual may not be nominated as an examiner if he or she has previously supervised the candidate's work.
 In cases where an employee of the institution acts as supervisor or internal examiner, a member of staff from an appropriate subject area in the University will also be appointed. - 3.
 Every candidate for the Degree, before being admitted to a programme of research qualifying therefor, (a) must have obtained a Degree in any Institution of Higher Education specially recognised for this purpose by the University Court on the recommendation of the Senate, provided always that a diploma or a certificate recognised in like manner as equivalent to a Degree may be accepted in place of a Degree and (b) must have satisfied the Senate of his or her fitness to undertake advanced study. - 4.
-A candidate who is a full-time student shall follow a programme of study by research in the University or another Institution recognised for the purpose for 12 months.
-The period of study for a candidate who is a part-time student shall be at least one year longer than that prescribed for full-time students. - These provisions notwithstanding, the Colleges may on special cause shown extend the prescribed period of study for any full-time candidate by not more than one year. - The College shall designate a Professor or Lecturer in the University to supervise the study of each candidate.The supervisor shall report at appropriate intervals as determined by College on the progress of the candidate. - 6.
+A candidate who is a full-time student shall follow a programme of study by research in the University or another Institution recognised for the purpose: - a) in the College of Arts, the College of Medical, Veterinary & Life Sciences and the College of Social Sciences, for 12 months, and - b) in the College of Science & Engineering, for 24 months.

+The period of study for a candidate who is a part-time student shall be at least one year longer than that prescribed for full-time students.

+These provisions notwithstanding, the Colleges may on special cause shown extend the prescribed period of study for any full-time candidate by not more than one year.

+- 5. The College shall designate a Professor or Lecturer in the University to supervise the study of each candidate.
+The supervisor shall report at appropriate intervals as determined by the College on the progress of the candidate. - 6.
 On the conclusion of his or her period of study each candidate shall present for such written examination as may be prescribed by the Senate and may be required to submit a dissertation.
-The candidate may also be required to undergo oral and/or practical examination. - 7.
-The examiners for the Degree shall be such Professors and Lecturers in the University as the Senate shall designate and such additional examiners as the University Court, on the recommendation of the Senate shall appoint. - 8.
-The Degree shall in no case be conferred on persons who have not satisfied the conditions hereinbefore set forth and shall not be conferred as an Honorary degree except on the conditions contained in Ordinance of the University Court No. 109, Glasgow No. 28. - 9.
-The regulations for the Degree shall be as stated in the Schedules hereto.
+The candidate may also be required to undergo oral and/or practical examination. - The examiners for the Degree shall be such Professors and Lecturers in the University as the Senate shall designate and such additional examiners as the University Court, on the recommendation of the Senate shall appoint.